1Elaigwu/Food-Price-Dynamics/Inflation Impacts.md

         ORDER BY
             date, region;
 ```
-The query you provided seems to be aimed at adjusting food prices for inflation and calculating the percentage change
+The query is aimed at adjusting food prices for inflation and calculating the percentage change
 in prices after adjustment.
 Here's an interpretation of the query and some suggestions on how to effectively present
 its results:
 Common Table Expression (CTE) - InflationAdjusted: This part of the query calculates the inflation-adjusted prices for food